ClusterHQ/flocker/docs/gettingstarted/quickstart.rst

    .. tutorial-step-condensed::

-      Now we are going to use a different depoyment config to show moving the Redis container with its data volume.
+      Now we are going to use a different deployment configuration to show moving the Redis container with its data volume.

       deployment-node2.yml
       --------------------